Vetrtillit/PMC-surface-calculator/README.md

 Thank you for using my script!
 I will appreciate if you let me know what discoveries you have made with it, will be sincerely grateful for mentioning in your scienfic works (my full name is Roman Alexandrovich Kleksin or Kleksin R.A.) and will gladly answer your question and accept any feedback.
-You can contact me, aside conventional means, through Telegram: @Vetrtillit or email: fjolkunnigr@yandex.kz The software is distributed under Creative Commons license, which means you can use it as you wish and modify in any ways.
+You can contact me, aside conventional means, through Telegram: @Vetrauga or email: fjolkunnigr@yandex.kz The software is distributed under Creative Commons license, which means you can use it as you wish and modify in any ways.

 > Для чего эта программа?